After too much wine at dinner last February just before Valentine’s Day, Magellan said to Ginger, “I’ll drive your stuff to Saskatoon.”

 We’d talked of spending our second night north of Edmonton at the home of our niece Richelle and her husband Trevor.
 (Remember our blog about their wedding?)
 But a storm was brewing behind us and they live in the country on snowy, narrow roads.

 “What do you say to driving all the way to Saskatoon today?”
-Magellan asked as we treated ourselves to a stop and a latte in Jasper.
+Magellan asked as we treated ourselves to a latte in Jasper.

 It’s more than a thousand kilometres from Valemont to Saskatoon, and we had almost nine-hundred left to go.